 Following the UK government’s new measures on 23 March 2020 to force people to stay at home, and subsequent clarification that construction sites might only stay open if social distancing guidance could be observed, many construction sites closed.
-Subsequent sector specific guidance issued by the government on 7 April 2020 makes it clear that construction sites may remain open, providing they observe social distancing wherever possible.
+Subsequent sector specific guidance issued by the government on 7 April (last updated on 24 June 2020) makes it clear that construction sites may remain open, providing they observe social distancing wherever possible.
 Practical guidance in relation to observing social distancing in the context of a construction site has been issued in the form of the Construction Leadership Council’s (CLC’s) Site Operating Procedures (SOP).
-Version 3 of this document was issued on 15 April 2020 in response to the government’s sector guidance; this makes it clear that contractors must still comply with existing health and safety requirements, in addition to the sector specific guidance.
+Version 4 of this document was issued on 18 May 2020 in response to the government’s sector guidance; this makes it clear that contractors must still comply with existing health and safety requirements, in addition to the sector specific guidance.

 For those projects where sites must close, contractors will, in most cases, be entitled to an extension of time if the contract contains force majeure-type provisions of the type noted above.
 Whether the works should continue will be a matter for discussion between the employer and the contractor, having regard to the practical advice contained in the SOP and the obligations of both parties to maintain the health and safety of employees both under the Health and Safety at Work Act 1974 and the Construction (Design and Management) Regulations 2015.
 Some housebuilders are now re-opening sites, after having developed and tested a new range of site protocols to enable social distancing to be enforced.
 The parties will need to ensure that those sites that remain closed areleft in a safe and secure condition, and that insurance is maintained.